 - If you already have an X reference for your licence from previous transactions, ensure that your X contract’s validity dates and assigned budget will cover the forthcoming renewal period.
 If not, email your Procurement Officer or firstname.lastname@example.org with the budget code and any other relevant details of the proposed extension/budget increase.

-- If you do not have an X reference for your licence, request one by completing a Department Request.
-This is required irrespective of the order or contract value.
-In the DR:
+- If you do not have an X reference for your licence, request one by completing a Contract Reference Request.

 - Create an OSVC (instead of a DAI).